|

 -

-- The first of the harvest festivals, Lammas is recognized
+- The first of the harvest festivals, Lammas is

-are picked as part of this ritual.
+part of this ritual.

 -

-- Bread is baked for this holiday, as well as, a bounty of
+- Bread is baked for this holiday, as well as, a

-fruits and garden vegetables, set in an organization of color
+bounty of fruits and garden vegetables, set in an organization of color

 from white, yellow, red, green, blue and finally black.
-Set your
+Set your alter

-a platter of your choice.
-We've found silver to be one of the
+your choice.
+We've found silver to be one of the better metals to use

-better metals to use for these festivals, not just because of
+for these festivals, not just because of it's own beauty, but also

-it's own beauty, but also because it reflects the color of the
+because it reflects the color of the bounties' natural beauty.
+Where as

-brass can alter the natural color.
+the reflection of gold or brass can alter the natural color.

-- White potatoes, sweet corn, orange carrots, strawberries,
+- White potatoes, sweet corn, orange carrots,

-surrounded by leaves of parsley or lettuce.
+black berries, surrounded by leaves of parsley or lettuce.

 -

-- Canning should be a big part of this festival, preparing
+- Canning should be a big part of this festival,

-your home for fall.
+preparing your home for fall.
 Use this wonderful energy to harvest your

 magikal herbs and empower them as part of your ritual.